hatfieldlibrary/dspace-angular-client/README.md

 ### Handle requests

 The controller for handle lookups uses the [async](https://github.com/caolan/async "async") NodeJs middleware package to implement a waterfall query.
 (It might be worth a reminder here that NodeJs uses asynchronous i/o throughout.)
-An initial DSpace REST query retrieves information via the handle service.
+An initial DSpace REST query retrieves information via the REST handle endpoint.
 Then, based on the item type, a second API request is fired for additional community, collection or item information.
 The client receives a single response.

 ### Bitstream requests